2014–15 Copa Argentina

 The 2014–15 Copa Argentina was the sixth edition of the Copa Argentina, and the fourth since the relaunch of the tournament in 2011.
 The competition began on October 15, 2014.
 Defending champions Huracán were eliminated by Independiente Rivadavia in the Round of 64.
 In the final, Boca Juniors won the tournament beating Rosario Central to win their third title.
 By winning the competition, Boca Juniors won the right to play the 2015 Supercopa Argentina, and Rosario Central, as runner-up won the right to play in the 2016 Copa Libertadores because Boca Juniors had already qualified as Primera División champion.
+Luis Lune, from Vélez Sársfield (SR), was the highest scorer with 5 goals.

 Teams

 Two hundred and seventy teams took part in this competition.
 All the teams from the Primera División (20), Primera B Nacional (22), Primera B Metropolitana (22), Federal A (40), Primera C (20), Federal B (128), and Primera D (18).